 However, “I realized, well, they’re going to make it anyway and if they’re going to make it then I should do it and make sure that I control it, because it’s such a sensitive subject and I want to make sure that we get it right and honor everybody, especially the victims,” he told CNN.

 Wahlberg told CNN that he met several victims of the attack and their families.
 “I realized that and I felt even more pressure and that’s why I told Pete [Berg], I don’t care but we have to do it this way.
-Nobody is better for the job because nobody cares more than me,” he told CNN.
+Nobody is better for the job because nobody cares more than me,” he said.

 Three states celebrate Patriots Day on the third Monday in April to remember the first battles of the American Revolution, fought in Concord and Lexington, Massachusetts.Click here to read more